chriscoomber/tsf-rs/README.md

 ## Build machine requirements

-You must install clang to build this crate, even if it's just as a dependency.
+You must install clang to build this crate, even if you are just using it as a dependency of another crate.
 This is necessary because the bindings are generated during the build step using
 `bindgen` which requires an installation of clang.
 See https://rust-lang.github.io/rust-bindgen/requirements.html.

 ## Linking to the TinySoundFont library